 Help, my wallet was stolen: You get an email from a “friend” who says his wallet was stolen, and he needs you to wire money to the website included in the email.
 Bottom line: Contact your friend offline or via another email address to ensure that his or her address book wasn’t hijacked by a scammer.

 Doorstep theft.
-Approximately 26 million Americans had “porch pirates” take a package from their doorstep in 2017, according to a study conducted by InsuranceQuotes.com.
-To avoid being one of the crowd, set up a delivery that requires a signature upon receipt.
+To avoid being one of the crowd targeted by “porch pirates,” set up a delivery that requires a signature upon receipt.
 If you order from Amazon, have your package delivered for free to an Amazon Locker location, then pick it up using a special code.
 Simply find a locker and add the location as a shipping option when you make a purchase.

 I love you: Romance scams are on the rise.
-In 2016, almost 15,000 complaints were reported to the FBI, with reported losses of more than $230 million.
-Usually the intended victims are older widowed or divorced women.
+According to the FBI, in 2020, more than 23,000 victims reported over $605,000,000 in losses.
 These potential victims freely post personal details on dating and social media sites.
 Perpetrators establish a relationship with the intended victim, gain her trust, and eventually propose marriage.
 He asks to meet in person, but never does.
 Then he asks for money, sometimes saying he needs the cash to come visit.
-Bottom line: Never go offline, email to continue a conversation.
+Bottom line: Never go offline; email to continue a conversation.
 And never send money to someone you don’t know personally.
-Read more about this scam and how to prevent it here.
+Read more about this scam and how to prevent it.

 Online shopping: Don’t be too busy to shop on a secure website that encrypts your personal information, such as your address and credit card number.
 Online shopping can save us time and even money, but beware of sites that grab important information.
 Bottom line: look for https at the beginning of the web address (the “s” is for secure).
 Some websites use encryption only on the sign-in page, but the Federal Trade Commission advises that if any part of your session is not encrypted, the entire account could be vulnerable.
 Look for https on every page of the site you’re on, not just where you sign in.

-Help get me out of jail and don’t tell mom: A person claiming to be a teen-age or college-age grandchild, niece or nephew, calls asking for help.
+Help get me out of jail and don’t tell mom: A person claiming to be a teenage or college-age grandchild, niece or nephew calls asking for help.
 He needs money to get out of jail, or is stranded without a way to return home.
 The Elder Abuse unit of the Manhattan District Attorney’s office in NYC says the “grandchild” scam is targeting seniors, usually over the age of 70, who often are more trusting and less tech savvy than others.
-Scammers pull at the person’s emotions, and are very good at convincing the person that their situation is dire.
+Scammers pull at the person’s emotions and are very good at convincing the person that their situation is dire.
 The scam is also conducted via email or social media sites, and there are more attempts during the holidays.
-According to the AARP, about one of every five people reported losing money in a scam like this in 2017, with losses totalling about $328 million.
 Bottom line: Hang up, or block the person on social media.
 Report the incident to the FTC at ftc.gov/complaint or call 1-877-FTC-HELP.

 For more Living on the Cheap tips: